-Pradaxa, a blood thinner that can cause severe bleeding, was fast-tracked when Boehringer paid to have it placed under Priority Review.
-Not only did this require the FDA to provide a decision in under six months, but it also allowed Boehringer to submit only one clinical trial instead of two, as typically required.
+Pradaxa is a blood thinner that caused severe bleeding in thousands of patients.
+It was fast-tracked when Boehringer paid to have it placed under Priority Review.
+The FDA had to provide a decision in under six months, and Boehringer was only required to submit one clinical trial instead of two.

 The trial also had issues with recording side effects.
-The researchers only tracked the side effects they had expected, ignoring other adverse effects that participants in the trial experienced.
+The researchers only tracked the side effects they expected.
+They ignored all other adverse effects that participants in the trial experienced.
 Furthermore, researchers only recorded side effects that occurred within six days of a dose.
-Bleeding risks were not mentioned in the trial’s data at all.
+Bleeding risks were not mentioned in the trial's data at all.

-Initially, the FDA refused to approve Pradaxa, but the agency then reversed its decision after a closed-door meeting with Boehringer in December 2010.
+Initially, the FDA refused to approve Pradaxa.
+But, the agency reversed its decision after a closed-door meeting with Boehringer in December 2010.
 There was no explanation given for the change.

-Within three months of approval, the FDA had received more reports of deaths and serious side effects due to Pradaxa than any other regularly monitored medication.
-Three years later, the FDA required a Black Box Warning for Pradaxa, specifically calling out fatal bleeding risks.
-These serious health risks eventually prompted about 4,000 Pradaxa lawsuits that were ultimately settled before going to trial in 2014.
-By this point, Boehringer had made hundreds of millions off of Pradaxa.
+Within three months of approval, the FDA received more reports of deaths and serious side effects due to Pradaxa than any other regularly monitored medication.
+Three years later, the FDA required a black box warning for Pradaxa, specifically highlighting fatal bleeding risks.
+These serious health risks eventually prompted about 4,000 Pradaxa lawsuits.
+The lawsuits were ultimately settled before going to trial in 2014.
+By this point, Boehringer had made hundreds of millions of dollars off of Pradaxa.

 Marketing to the Doctors

-This gives corporations a huge amount of leverage to use to their advantage.
-Some drugmakers won’t agree to buy ads unless the journal includes a favorable mention of their products.
-In other cases, pharmaceutical companies intone that they themselves would buy more copies, sometimes hundreds to thousands, for an issue that favored them.
-On top of that, pharmaceutical companies fund many studies found in these journals, further inserting themselves in the editorial process by proxy of the authors.
+This gives corporations a huge amount of leverage.
+Some drugmakers won't agree to buy ads unless the journal includes a favorable mention of their products.
+In other cases, pharmaceutical companies imply that they themselves would buy more copies of an issue that favored them.

 Ignoring Approved Drug Uses